nyc-otters-2017/crud_students/README.md

 ### Release 0: Create Models &amp; Migrations

-The source for your application is located in the `source` directory.
+The source for your application is located in the `anagrams_1` directory in the source directory.

 We need to store the dictionary of words from which to construct anagrams in the database.
 We'll do it with a `words` table.